vcraghe32/Pet_Food_Dispenser/README.md

 * Caret - Similar to PyCharm, Caret was used for CircuitPython.
 Note that **Caret is for Chromebook.** PyCharm operates only on Macs and PCs.
 For Chromebooks, Caret is a useful piece of software for programming in CircuitPython.
 It does not have a built-in serial monitor, so the application **Beagle Term** (serial monitor) goes hand-in-hand with it.

+# The Problem And Goal

+Dealing with hungry pets is frustrating.
+Whether it is the mournful meow of a cat or the piercing puppy eyes of a dog, hungry pets can be both distracting and irritating.
+We each have two pets (a dog and cat for Luke and two dogs for Violet), so we understand the struggle.

+Luckily, with a pet food dispenser, meal time for pets can be made into a more entertaining and enjoyable experience.
+Pets would no loner come pleading to humans for food because their food source would be in one place.
+Additionally, an automated pet food dispsenser would give pets a concrete sense of a meal time schedule which would be hard to rival when done by humans.

 ## Brainstorm

 ### Archimedes Screw